wireapp/wire-server-deploy/offline/docs.md

 $ cd ...  # you pick a good location!
 ```

-Obtain the latest artifacts from wire-server-deploy.
-Once
+Obtain the latest airgrap artifact for wire-server-deploy.
+Please contact us to get it for now.
+We are
-https://github.com/wireapp/wire-server-deploy/pull/363 is finished, these will
-be in the "Releases" tab.
-Until then, go to the PRs "Checks" tab, and look for
-the URL of the "assets" tarball linked from CI.
+working on publishing a list of airgap artifacts.

 Extract the above listed artifacts into your workspace: